PrasannaNatarajan/academic-profile/content/home/about.md

 # Biography

-I am a Graduate Student (MS CS) at University of Southern Califronia specialising in Datascience.
-In my previous internships, I have worked on things ranging from designing a cpu to designing machine learning models.
+I am a Graduate Student (MS CS) at University of Southern California specializing in Data science.
+In my previous internships, I have worked on things ranging from designing a CPU to designing machine learning models.